AwalaApp/specs/rs000-core.md

 A user gateway MAY require the relayer to provide a Cargo Collection Authorization (CRA) from the relaying gateway.
 A relaying gateway MUST require at least one CRA because:

-- It needs the user gateway's certificate to identify the parcels that should be delivered to that gateway.
-Such parcels use a [parcel delivery authorization](#parcel-delivery-authorization) as the sender certificate chain, which MUST contain the user gateway's certificate.
+- The relaying gateway needs the user gateway's certificate to identify the parcels that should be delivered to that gateway.
+Such parcels use PDAs whose chains contain the user gateway's certificate.
-- The relaying gateway should have some degree of trust that the relayer will actually send the cargo to the target gateway.
+- The relaying gateway needs to establish some degree of trust that the relayer will actually send the cargo to the target gateway.

 The relayer SHOULD follow the following process when it interacts with a gateway: